josegonzalez/php-queuesadilla/docs/simple-usage.md

 ?>
 ```

-For a more complete example, please see `https://github.com/josegonzalez/php-queuesadilla/blob/master/example.php`.
+For a more complete example, please see the [example](https://github.com/josegonzalez/php-queuesadilla/blob/master/example.php).